Ask a Ninja: Podcast

 The episodes feature constant and erratic camera-angle changes, as well as enthusiastic and wild hand gestures by the Ninja.
 Each episode usually ranges from four to seven minutes, usually ending with Ninja's signature remark to each questioner: "I look forward to killing you soon!"
 New episodes had been released bi-weekly during the height of the podcast's popularity.
 Starting with Episode 23, "Ninternships", the behind-the-scenes-team decided to have sponsors for their episodes.

 Although episodes 1 to 16 are answered by Ninja in front of a featureless blue background, the action sometimes goes to other places, such as inside a car or another house.
 Episodes after the "Ninja Omnibus" episode use the Ninja edited onto a red circle gradient background, and episodes after the "BBQ" episode changed to blue.

 The episodes start with the song "I Am Ninja", performed by The Neu Tickles and written by satirist Brently Heilbron.

 Re-launch

 After a nearly two-year hiatus, during which time only specials were released, the web series relaunched in October 2010 as a daily series with new videos each week day.
 The new lineup featured an experimental sketch show along with a weekly wrap up show (The Stare) and a showcase of emerging web shows liked by the Ninja.
 Web series producer Brett Register, creator of The Crew, A Good Knight's Quest and Craig & The Werewolf, was hired on as the new day-to-day producer-director for Ask a Ninja.
 This run concluded in December 2011.

 In 2014, five of the earliest episodes were re-performed and released as Ask a Ninja reMASTERed.

 In 2015, nine episodes featuring jokes about ninjas submitted by fans were produced as NinJokes.

+In April 2025, Ask a Ninja's Youtube channel became active again, posting a video titled 'Ask A Ninja Omnibus What Year Is This?'